temporalio/docker-builds/docker/base-images/README.md

 The base-* images are published by a Github Action https://github.com/temporalio/docker-builds/actions/workflows/release-base-image.yml

-Press on `Run Workflow` and follow the inputs to publish your changes
+Press on `Run Workflow` and follow the inputs to publish your changes.

 ### Build and push base docker images using `docker build`